 DATES FOR YOUR DIARY

 Bookings.
-With our new booking officer at the coach, Evelyn Carrigan.
+With our booking officer at the coach, Evelyn Carrigan.
 Email via the contacts page.

 Cheques made payable to Skelmersdale Rambling Club.

 It would be helpful if you would tell the booking officer if you do not intend to book for the next coach.

 Please will walk leaders let Hazel have details of their walks as least TEN DAYS before the walk.